2017 SEA Games

-The 2017 Southeast Asian Games (Sukan Asia Tenggara 2017), officially known as the 29th Southeast Asian Games, or the 29th SEA Games, and commonly known as Kuala Lumpur 2017, was a Southeast Asian multi-sport event that took place from 19 to 30 August 2017 in Kuala Lumpur, Malaysia.
-This was the sixth time that Malaysia hosted the games and its first time since 2001.
-Previously, it had also hosted the 1965, 1971, 1977 and 1989 editions of the games.
+The 2017 Southeast Asian Games (Sukan Asia Tenggara 2017), officially known as the 29th Southeast Asian Games, or the 29th SEA Games, and commonly known as Kuala Lumpur 2017, were a Southeast Asian multi-sport event that took place from 19 to 30 August 2017 in Kuala Lumpur, Malaysia.
+This was the sixth time that Malaysia hosted the Games and its first time since 2001.
+Previously, it had also hosted the 1965, 1971, 1977 and 1989 editions of the Games.
 The 2017 edition is most notable for being the first edition to include winter sports.

-The games were held from 19 to 30 August 2017, although several events had commenced from 14 August 2017.
+The Games were held from 19 to 30 August 2017, although several events had commenced from 14 August 2017.
 Around 4,646 athletes participated at the event, which featured 404 events in 38 sports.
 It was opened by the King of Malaysia, Muhammad V at the Bukit Jalil National Stadium.

 Hosts Malaysia led the final medal tally, followed by Thailand and Vietnam.
 Several games and national records were broken during the games.